 The Interprovincial Agreement outlines the College's responsibility for providing undergraduate veterinary education to all four provinces.
 It also covers WCVM's commitment to supplying post-graduate training in a variety of clinical specialties, veterinary diagnostics and public health, as well as others areas of veterinary science.

 The agreement recognizes WCVM's involvement in providing extension and continuing education for veterinarians, animal health technologists, and the residents of Western Canada.
-The most recent agreement, which was signed in 2007, allows for increases in student enrolment quotas by any of the four provinces during the five-year period covered by this agreement.
+The most recent agreement allows for increases in student enrolment quotas by any of the four provinces during the five-year period (2012-17).

 Post-graduate programs: WCVM's graduate training includes Master's and PhD degree programs, as well as internships and residencies in a range of clinical disciplines.
 WCVM's graduate student population is at an all-time high with more than 130 graduate students working in a range of areas through the College.